-Your child may not realize it memorizing the periodic table at 2 a.m., but homework is a good thing.
+Your child may not realize this as they’re memorizing the periodic table at 2 a.m., but homework can be a good thing.
 It helps your child:

 - Practice what was learned during the day.